20007251/Creative-computing-/README.md

     ░░░░░░░░░░░░░░░░░░░░░░░▒▒▓▒░░░░░░░░░░░░░░░░░░░░░░░

    Jann Choy – BBC Habitat
-    <p>BBC Habitat is an app that tracks user’s carbon footprint with their chosen data source, such as delivery and city mapper.
+   BBC Habitat is an app that tracks user’s carbon footprint with their chosen data source, such as delivery and city mapper.
 Users can choose their virtual habitat from a coral reef to a rain forest, the more environmentally friendly their choices are, the more their habitat will flourish.
-This app empowers users to take control of their environmental impact. </p>
+This app empowers users to take control of their environmental impact.

     ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░